Your first workflow

 cat .jaiph/runs/*/*/return_value.txt

 Both should match the line printed after PASS.
-The full artifact layout is pinned in Architecture — Durable artifact layout; the event types in run_summary.jsonl are documented in CLI Reference — Run artifacts.
+The full artifact layout is documented in the durable artifact layout section of the architecture page.
+The event types in run_summary.jsonl are documented in the run artifacts section of the CLI reference.

 Replace the script body with one that exits non-zero: